 Screen-mirroring technology allows a phone, tablet or computer screen to wirelessly display on another device screen.
 Screen mirroring is frequently used during meetings, presentations and lectures to easily display relevant content to others in the room.

 Screen mirroring is not the same thing as online meeting software, desktop sharing software or video conferencing software, such as GoToMeeting or join.me.
-Rather, screen-mirroring technology usually requires the sending and receiving devices to be on the same network and generally in the same room for viewing purposes.
+Rather, screen-mirroring technology usually requires the screen-sending device and screen-receiving device to be on the same network.
+Both devices are generally located in the same room for viewing purposes.
 Since connections are point-to-point and remain on the local network, screen data never crosses the internet.